HFMaker/NextCMD/README.md

 This is a terminal menu in Python that I made a long time ago that I decided to upload.

-In fact, this is my very first project

 # What does this project include?

 It includes 6 different apps made by me.
 Those apps are: